SSalem00/Python-Injector-TTsunrise/README.md

 1. **Run `TTsunriseInjector.exe` as Administrator**
 2. Log in through the Toontown launcher normally
-3. The injector waits ~15 seconds for the game to load, then injects and opens the dashboard
+3. The injector waits ~15 seconds for the game to load, then injects into the game PID
 4. Console will show `[+] bridge live on :8888` when ready
-5. Write or load a script in the editor and press **Ctrl+Enter** to run it in-game
+5. Write or load a script in the editor and press **EXECUTE SCRIPT** or **Ctrl+Enter** to run it in-game

-6. Also work if you already have the game opened.
-### Dashboard
+**Note:** `TTsunriseInjector.exe` opens the Toontown launcher for you, but you can also have the game already open and loaded — it will auto-inject to the running game PID either way.

 | Panel | Description |
 |-------|-------------|